Can you take your own passport photo? Yes, you can.

 - Unnatural facial expression (4.3%): An open-mouthed or broad smile distorting natural features.

-Here’s your answer to the “how to take a good passport photo” question: Avoid the mistakes above!
+Here’s your answer to the “how to make a passport photo at home” question: Avoid the mistakes above!
 For visual help, look at our ultimate guide with examples of passport photos.

 Tips on Taking Baby Passport Photos at Home